Russia refuses to bail two Britons held for Greenpeace protest

 Investigators have said more charges will be pressed against some protesters after drugs and other suspect items were found on the boat, the Arctic Sunrise.
 Greenpeace denies there were illegal items aboard.

-In neighboring Finland, a government minister who had appeared sympathetic to Greenpeace in a separate Arctic protest, resigned.
+In neighboring Finland, a government minister who had appeared sympathy to Greenpeace in a separate Arctic protest, resigned.

-Heidi Hautala, minister for international development who is also in charge of overseeing state ownership of companies, was criticized by colleagues and the media for trying to dissuade state-owned shipping firm Arctia Shipping from filing a criminal complaint against the protest group.
+Heidi Hautala, minister for international development who is also in charge of overseeing state ownership in companies was criticized by colleagues and the media for trying to dissuade state-owned shipping firm Arctia Shipping from filing a criminal complaint against the protest group.

 Protesters scaled an Arctia icebreaker, contracted by Shell, in Helsinki last year to demonstrate against Arctic drilling.

-Hautala, a member of the Green Party, said she thought a state-owned firm should seek dialogue rather than legal action.
+Hautala, a member of Finland’s Green Party, said she thought a state-owned firm should seek dialogue rather than legal action.

 “I feel, however, that it would be very difficult for me to work in this role and therefore I see that it is best solution that I resign,” she said.